-“Spanner in the Works?”
+Spanner in the Works?

-a Men’s Health initiative by the Australian Men’s Shed Association.
+a men’s health initiative by the Australian Men’s Shed Association

-“Spanner in the Works? is a program designed to provide some key health messages to us men in a form that is understandable and achievable.
+Spanner in the Works? is a program designed to provide key health messages to men in a form that is understandable and achievable.
 Although the program was originally designed for Men’s Sheds it has proved to be easily adapted to other groups.

-“Spanner in the Works?” is not about telling men what to do but sets out some things that men can do (or not do) to improve their health and their chances of a longer and happier life.
+Spanner in the Works? is not about telling men what to do, but sets out some things that men can do (or not do) to improve their health and their chances of a longer and happier life.
 It gives men the opportunity to make adjustments as they see fit.
 Often minor adjustments can have a major impact on health, relationships with loved ones and friends and work.

-- Provide some basic health screening and advice to men:
+The program has the following main aims to provide basic health screening and advice to men:

-- utilising the staff resources of the local health service.
+- utilising the staff resources of the local health service

-- Provide “men friendly” health information and health awareness through the “Spanner in the Works?” booklet.
+- Providing “male friendly” health information and health awareness through the Spanner in the Works? booklet

-NB – “Spanner in the Works?” is should NOT be considered a replacement for a check up by your GP.
+Spanner in the Works? should not be considered a replacement for a check-up by your GP.

-What to do if your Community Group would like to run “Spanner in the Works?”
+What to do if your community group would like to run Spanner in the Works?

-Consult with your group to decide whether your group wishes to run a “Spanner in the Works?” event.
-This link will provide the information you need to make this decision – Overall Outline.
+Consult with your group to decide whether you wish to run a Spanner in the Works? event.
+Review the Spanner in the Works?
+Overall Outline to help you make a decision.
 It will take some time and effort on the part of your group.

-Community Health Service/Centre
+- Community Health Service/Centre

-Primary Health Care Service/Centre
+- Primary Health Care Service/Centre

-Population Health Service/Centre
+- Population Health Service/Centre

-Health Promotion Service/Centre
+- Health Promotion Service/Centre

 You may also wish to try your local GP/Doctors Practice.
 If you are unsuccessful with one organisation then try another.
 Health organisations do like to have plenty of notice so talk to them early.

-In consultation with your local supporting Health Service set a date and time that the event can be run.
+In consultation with your local supporting health service set a date and time that the event can be run.
 You might like to link the event up with some other local event being held to make the most of people being around and/or you can “value add” to the program by organising some healthy food or guest speakers etc.

-- Mail you the booklets needed for each participant at the event.
-Allow 2 weeks for these to get to you.
+Please allow at least two (2) weeks for the booklets to arrive.
 If your group is not a Men’s Shed then there is a small charge for each booklet plus the cost of postage.

-- Also download the generic media release here – Media Release.
-Feel free to modify the media release to suit your local needs before releasing it to the media.
+- Download the generic Spanner in the Works? event Media Release.
+Feel free to modify the media release to suit your local needs before distributing to your local media outlets.

-Run your event with the support of your local Health Service.
+Run your event with the support of your local health service.

 Support and Contact

-The program “Spanner in the Works?” is fully supported by the Australian Men’s Shed Association.
-All inquiries should be made to:
+Spanner in the Works? is an initiative of Australian Men’s Shed Association.
+Enquiries can be made to: